 Blue Hubbard Squash

 This is one of the largest varieties of winter squash.
 Its exterior is firm and can range in color from deep green to gray or blue.
-Blue Hubbard’s flesh is a deep orange and a sweet pumpkin flavor.
+Blue Hubbard’s flesh is a deep orange with a sweet pumpkin flavor.
 Hubbards are a great choice for baking.
 You can use this squash for soups or pies.

 Red Kuri Squash

-This cute little squash is bright orange with a rich, buttery flesh, and savory flavor.
+This cute little squash is bright orange with a rich, buttery flesh and savory flavor.
 The skin is edible on the Red Kuri which will bring a fun, seasonal color to your dish.
-This squash is perfect for braising, roasting and baking.
+This squash is perfect for braising, roasting, and baking.

 This fun pumpkin may have gotten Cinderella to the ball, but it’s so much more than a magical transport vehicle.
 Cinderella pumpkin’s rich, thick flesh is moist and custard-like with a sweet flavor that surpasses most any other pumpkin you can get.
 You can use it in any winter squash recipe, but if you get your hands on one, make pie.
 It makes the most delicious pumpkin pie you will ever taste.